-Name audit and supervisory committee member Independent Directors Supplementary information concerning applicable items Reason for appointment as Outside Directors (Including reason for designation as Independent Directors) Ryo Matsukawa 0 Independent Director Mr. Matsukawa possesses a wealth of expertise and management experience in the plant engineering industry.
+Nama audit and supervisory Independent Supplementary Reason for appointment as Outside Directors Name committee member Directors information concerning applicable items (Including reason for designation as Independent Directors) Ryo Matsukawa 0 Independent Director Mr. Matsukawa possesses a wealth of expertise and management experience in the plant engineering industry.
 He has held various positions at Toshiba Corporation, including serving as General Manager of the Technology Management Div. at the Power Systems Company and as General Manager of the Fuchu Complex.
 He has also served as Executive Quality Leader at Toshiba Corporation Power Systems Company and as Representative Director, President and Chief Executive Officer of Toshiba Plant Systems & Services Corporation.
 Chiyoda expects that as an Outside Director, he will draw upon this expertise and experience to contribute to the oversight of management from an objective and expert perspective.
 Reason for designation as an independent director Because there is nothing that is seen as a potential conflict of interest with the general shareholders, he is deemed to be an outside director who has no potential conflict of interest with the general shareholders.
 Yutaka Kunigo 0 Independent Director Mr. Kunigo has extensive knowledge and experience in the energy industry and corporate management.
 As Representative Director, Vice President, Executive Officer of Tokyo Gas Co., Ltd., he has been in charge of Chief Executive of the Energy Solution Division and the Power Business Control Department, and he has been also Chairman of the Board of Tokyo Gas Engineering Solutions Corporation.
 Chiyoda expects that as an Outside Director, he will draw upon this expertise and experience to contribute to the oversight of management from an objective and expert perspective.
 Reason for designation as an independent director Because there is nothing that is seen as a potential conflict of interest with the general shareholders, he is deemed to be an outside director who has no potential conflict of interest with the general shareholders.
-Mika Narahashi 0 0 Independent Director In addition to her expertise and experience as an attorney at law, Ms. Narahashi has experience in corporate legal affairs.
-Chiyoda expects that she will contribute to strengthening our legal affairs, compliance, and governance management to audit and supervise Chiyoda's management in a highly professional manner from an objective point of view.
+Shoko Kuroki 0 0 Independent Director Ms. Kuroki has held the positions of Assistant to the Chief Administrative Officer CAO, Fuji Oil Holdings Inc. and Director, Corporate Officer, General Manager of General Affairs and Accounting Headquarters (CFO/CHRO) of Jastec Co., Ltd. Chiyoda expects that she will utilize her extensive knowledge and experience in ESG, accounting, and finance to contribute to the supervision of the Company's management from an objective and expert perspective.
 Reason for designation as an independent director Because there is nothing that is seen as a potential conflict of interest with the general shareholders, she is deemed to be an outside director and Audit and Supervisory Committee member who has no potential conflict of interest with the general shareholders.
 Hisashi Ito 0 0 Independent Director Mr. Ito has ample overseas experience, corporate management experience, and considerable knowledge of finance and accounting.
-He has served as General Manager, Money Market Activities Division, General Manager.
+He has served as General Manager.
 London branch, Managing Director, and then Representative Director, Senior Managing Executive Officer of Mitsubishi UFJ Trust and Banking Corporation, and also President of The Master Trust Bank of Japan and as Chairman of Mitsubishi UFJ Trust Systems Co., Ltd. Chiyoda expects that he will contribute to the audit and supervision of Chiyoda's management with a high level of expertise and from an objective and multifaceted perspective.
-Andiá and Cura Reason for designation as an independent director Because there is nothing that is seen as a potential conflict of interest with the general shareholders, he is deemed to be an outside director and Audit and Supervisory Committee member who has no potential conflict of interest with the general shareholders.
+Reason for designation as an independent director Because there is nothing that is seen as a potential conflict of interest with the general shareholders, he is deemed to be an outside director and Audit and Supervisory Committee member who has no potential conflict of interest with the general shareholders.